cageissler/cageissler.github.io/research.md

 ## Representation at the Phonetics-Phonology Interface

-Depending on the day, I?m a phonetician whose work bears on phonology, or a phonologist who draws from phonetic data.
-Either way, I?m interested in how units of language are represented, especially at the sub-segmental level.
+Depending on the day, I'm a phonetician whose work bears on phonology, or a phonologist who draws from phonetic data.
+Either way, I'm interested in how units of language are represented, especially at the sub-segmental level.

 ### Articulatory Phonology